lmlynik/lmlynik.github.io/_posts/2017-07-27-scala-and-csharp.markdown

 In addition LINQ provides methods like `orderby` which makes it is a breeze to sort data.

-In both cases the "lowering" or "desugaring" can be done for whenever the object has specific methods accessible, example via extention methods or implicit classes.
+In both cases the "lowering" or "desugaring" can be done for whenever the object has specific methods accessible, example via extension methods or implicit classes.

 {% highlight scala %}
 case class Query()